What can you complain about?

 Is there a time limit on complaints?

-You can complain about an event that has happened at any point in time, even if it took place before the Interim OEP started operating in July 2021.
+You can complain about an event that has happened at any point in time, even if it took place before the OEP started operating.
 However, please keep in mind there is no guarantee that the OEP will investigate any individual complaint, and the OEP may choose not to prioritise investigations into historic matters.